snail-prime/sbdoc-cc/instruction/pi.md

 ## Notes ##
 `PI()` does not have an associated `OUT` form and does not have syntax highlighting in the editor.
-This, along with the fact that `PI` can be used as a `DEF` name with little restriction, has intersting implications.
+This, along with the fact that `PI` can be used as a `DEF` name with little restriction, has interesting implications.
 It is possible that the dev team simply made mistakes while implementing `PI()`, or maybe that it is not implemented in the same way as a regular instruction.
 Speed tests imply that PI`()` may be compiled to a constant, as `A#=PI()` performs just as quickly as `A#=3.14`.